ArcanaFramework/arcana/docs/source/processing.rst

 task will be inserted into the pipeline if converter method between the two formats exists (see :ref:`file_formats`).

-If the source can be referenced by its path alone, then you can add the sources and sinks in one step
+If the source can be referenced by its path alone and the formats of the source and sink columns match those expected and produced by the workflow, then you can all add the sources and sinks in one step

 .. code-block:: python